 Step 5: Start Listing your Products

-As with most things in the world of the Square Online Store, adding item listings to your ecommerce website is easy.
+As with most things in the world of the Square Online, adding item listings to your ecommerce website is easy.
 With Square, all your products will be tracked with a central item library, so no matter where you choose to sell your items, your online sales and data will be available within the Square POS.

-The centralized approach that Square takes to online store management is part of what makes it so easy to successfully sell with your Square online store.
+The centralized approach that Square takes to online store management is part of what makes it so easy to successfully sell with your Square Online.
 You can even change settings with each of your items for sale as and when you choose.
 You'll also be able to pull items into your online store listings directly from your Store editor screen.

-Step 6: Launch your New Store
+Step 6: Launch your New Online Store

 Finally, with all your products successfully listed, you'll be ready to launch your online store.
 Once again, this is a simple process, just scroll up to the top of the Store Editor page and click on the green “Launch” button.
 Square will automatically upload your store and make it live within seconds.